MattF1ntech/R-Project---Factor-Models-/README.md

-# R-Project---Factor-Models-
-Modelling tasks on factor models and portfolio analysis
+#Modelling tasks on factor models and portfolio analysis